Benign Prostatic Hyperplasia (BPH)

 What is BPH?

-Why Doesn't the Bladder Empty
+Why Doesn't the Bladder Empty?

 Initially, when starting to urinate, the pressure increases within the bladder.
 During urination, the pressure peaks and then gradually decreases.
-When the pressure of urination matches the level of resistance within the prostate, urination stops and whatever urine is within the bladder remains.
+When the pressure of urination matches the level of resistance within the prostate, urination stops, and whatever urine is within the bladder remains.
 We call this post-void residual.

-Because stagnant urine is prone to getting infected, men may start getting urinary tract infections (UTIs) for the first time as they deal with this problem.
+Because stagnant urine is prone to get infected, men may start getting urinary tract infections (UTIs) for the first time as they deal with this problem.
 Generally, once the post-void residual is greater than 100cc or ml, the bladder begins to suffer irreparable harm.

 Treatment may partially reverse bladder damage, but more importantly, it will usually prevent further bladder damage.